 The bill amends the Code of West Virginia by adding a new section, 18-9F-10a, which mandates that county boards of education create standardized school safety mapping data.
 This data must meet specific requirements, including compatibility with local public safety software, accessibility for emergency services, and accurate representation of school layouts and hazards.
 The mapping data must be verified through on-site inspections and maintained securely within the United States.
-Additionally, the bill stipulates that local school systems must consult with their primary law enforcement agency to ensure compliance with these requirements.
+Additionally, the bill stipulates that the data must be provided at no cost to relevant state and local agencies and that local school systems must consult with law enforcement before finalizing the mapping data.

 Committee Substitute: 18-9F-10a